 Welcome to Reuben Roth's Sociology of Work and Education Website

-Greetings, I'm an Associate Professor in Labour Studies and Sociology at Laurentian University.
-This website is where I allow public access to some of my past and current writing and research on the sociology of work and the workplace, social class and stratification, economic and social inequality, the Canadian working-class in its many forms (social, political, cultural, etc.), progressive labour economics, political sociology and the continuing effects of industrialization and postindustrial capitalism on people's everyday lives.
-It's also where I send my students for a variety of resources. ![]() |
+This website is where I allow public access to some of my past and current writing and research on the sociology of work and the workplace, informal and non-institutional forms of education, social stratification, economic and social inequality, the Canadian working-class in its many forms (social, political, cultural, etc.), progressive labour economics, political sociology and the continuing effects of industrialization and postindustrial market capitalism on people's everyday lives.

 There has always been a political underplot involved in this idea [that the working class has been obliterated as both a social and political force]. ...
 The claim that the working class is in decline has been used to justify the[ir] strategy of a 'broad democratic alliance' against Thatcherism stretching as far rightwards as the SDP-Liberal Alliance.
 [This]... definition of class which focuses on consumption is therefore likely to lead to a belief in the dissapearance of class antagonisms and the merging of working and middle classes.
 Those who argued, after labour had suffered three successive electoral defeats in the 1950s, that the working class was undergoing 'embourgeoisement' --becoming middle class-- appealed to the evidence of manual workers' greater affluence and changed lifestyles (Goldthorpe, 1987: 3).